ten-protocol/go-ten/design/bridge_design.md

    * The Rollup protocol will ensure the L1 blocks being consumed by the enclave and the resulting synthetic transactions are always bound to the blocks generating them.
    * Obscuro has fast finality over the transaction ordering rather than the results.
 When a deposit gets reorganized the results on Obscuro L2 should reorganize too if depending on it.

 ## Modifications

 The Rollup headers right now are assumed to include withdrawal instructions.
 These instructions will change to generalized messages.
 Those messages might be withdrawal instructions or anything else.

+## Definitions

+* `System contract` - A contract that is deployed by the Obscuro protocol when the Layer 2 network is created.
+System contracts serve the purpose of providing system API access on-chain.

 ## MessageBus Design - Obscuro cross-chain data transmission